Alanine Aminotransferase (ALT)

 Preferred Specimen

-1 mL serum collected in serum separator tube (SST)
+1 mL plasma collected in a plasma separator tube

 Patient Preparation